Customer self-service should:

 - Reduce mean-time-to-resolution by allowing agents to quickly find complex solutions for customers.

-- Provide analytical data to leverage in the decision-making process to optimize strategies.
+- Provide analytical data to leverage in the decision-making process to optimize.

 Take inventory of customer support calls

-Before creating a plan, identify when and why customers need support.
+Identify when and why customers need support.
 Find out where customers experience the greatest friction in finding solutions and any related obstacles.
-Encourage your support agents to ask specific questions when on a support call and to record the answers:

 - What issue was the customer trying to solve?